Looking for the best outdoor bars in London? We’ve done all the

 Bussey Rooftop Bar

 Boasting the same incredible views and rooftop kudos as the legendary summer pop up Franks around the corner, it’s little surprise that the Bussey Building’s Rooftop Bar is one of Peckham’s most popular drinking spots.

 The extensive terrace is the perfect place for quaffing sundowners in the twilight hours – and there are plenty of tables, so booking generally isn’t too much of a pain in the ass.

 Address: Roof B Bussey Building, 133 Rye Ln, London SE15 4ST

-Peckham’s newest rooftop bar-come-eatery is a welcome addition to the ever-growing roster of outdoor bars in south London.
+Peckham’s rooftop bar-come-eatery is a welcome addition to the ever-growing roster of outdoor bars in south London.

 These guys really know their way around a cocktail (a fact cemented by the extensive range of negronis on offer).
 Perfect for bringing that one friend who turns their nose up at everything – even they won’t find something to sniff about.